TallKite/linnstrument-firmware/README.md

 *This layout is not isomorphic but it is dimorphic (two shapes).
 The restriction of only 3 notes per column becomes only 3 notes per row, much less of an issue.*

 *(Alternative layout: set the scale to use the 5th not the 4th, and set the anchor pad to row 4 not 3.)*

+CHANNEL PRESSURE FIX

+The Linnstrument normally resets pressure data at note on/off, and only sends pressure data for the most recent pad held.
+For non-MPE synths (or any synth played in "One Chan" or "ChPerRow" mode), releasing a note causes an abrupt jump in z-values from 0 to the value of whatever prior pad is held.
+Y-values behave similarly.
+MicroLinn includes a fix by KVR forum member teknico that solves the problem.

+*Details: The output of both Y (timbre) and Z (loudness) when not using Polyphonic Aftertouch is thus changed:*
+* *Zero-value messages before note-on and note-off are only sent for the first simultaneous note on the same channel*
+* *Only the maximum value of all simultaneous notes on the same channel is sent* *This allows smoother playing in One Channel and Channel Per Row modes and better compatibility with non-MPE synths, while not impacting Channel per Note (MPE) mode (except in the rare case of more that one note on the same channel).
+See https://www.kvraudio.com/forum/viewtopic.php?t=591770*

+*This fix is permanently enabled.
+This is a rare instance of microLinn changing the behavior of the Linnstrument, as opposed to adding a new feature.
+If anyone prefers the old behavior, let us know, and we can make the new behavior optional.*

 OCTAVE TOGGLE, QUANTIZE TOGGLE